moq-wg/moq-transport/draft-ietf-moq-transport.md

 establishing a new session in the background and migrating active subscriptions and announcements.
 The client can choose to delay closing the session if it expects more OBJECTs to be delivered.
-The server closes the session with a 'GOAWAY Timeout' if the client doesn't close the session quickly enough.
+The server closes the session with a SESSION_GOAWAY_TIMEOUT if the client doesn't close the session quickly enough.

 # Priorities {#priorities}